Scan → MusicXML · MusicXML → engraved score

 Scores and colors decide what's worth your attention first.
 They are not a promise the export is right; the evidence on your page is.

-What the engines read, what validation caught, what was fixed and by whom — attached to the job, downloadable with the score.
+What the engines read, what validation caught, what was fixed and by whom — attached to the job, exported with the score.

 Questions